HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 ![image](insert_image_url_here)

 TTFB was faster on desktop than mobile, presumably because of faster network speeds on average.
-Compared to last year [link to last year's chart [https://almanac.httparchive.org/en/2020/performance#fig-17](https://almanac.httparchive.org/en/2020/performance#fig-17)], TTFB marginally improved on desktop and slowed on mobile.
+Compared to [last year](https://almanac.httparchive.org/en/2020/performance#fig-17), TTFB marginally improved on desktop and slowed on mobile.

 ![image](insert_image_url_here)